-The material and design of the front fences in the Woollahra HCA vary widely according to To retain and conserve original fences, gates and retaining walls of contributory items the Woollahra HCA. architectural style, building type and construction period.
+The material and design of the front fences in the Woollahra HCA vary widely according to architectural style, building type and construction period.
 Original front fences or replacement fences of appropriate materials and design will complement and enhance the character of a building, while inappropriate fences will diminish the appearance of a house and streetscape.